kaiakamatsu/BENG183-Classification/Classification.md

 # K-Nearest Neighbors Classification

 ## Intuition/Analogy
-As stated before, the k-Nearest Neighbor (k-NN) method is like asking your closest neighbors for advice.
-Imagine you're trying to figure out what type of an unknown vegetable is in your basket.
-You look at the labeled vegetables your neighbors have, compare them, and decide based on the most similar ones.
+The k-Nearest Neighbor (k-NN) method is like asking your closest neighbors for advice.
+Imagine a scenario in which you have an unknown vegetable and you are trying to figure out what type of vegetable it is.
+You look at the labeled vegetables that your neighbors have, compare them, and decide based on the most similar ones.
 ## Walk-through/Implementation
 ### Training
 The training process of the KNN classification algorithm is fairly straightfoward.
 The algorithm stores the entire data set to memory while keeping track of distances (for example Euclidean Distance).